By Steve & Tamami Laser

 The Nissan Roox, Highway Star, Dayz, Mitsubishi eK Wagon, and eK X, are built by NMKV at Mitsubishi’s Mizushima plant in Kurashiki, Japan.

-News source, photos and video courtesy of Nissan Motor Corp.
+News source and photos courtesy of Nissan Motor Corp.

-Vehicle features, specifications, and prices for Japan market models are subject to change without notice.
-Prices do not include recycling fees, insurance, other taxes, or registration costs.
+Vehicle features and specifications for Japan market models are subject to change without notice.